PublikPrinciple/publikschool-docs/README.md

 npm run dev
 ```

-> Prefer `pnpm` or `yarn`?
+> Ensure you are running Node.js 18.17 or newer (Node 20+ recommended) so the Nuxt and Docus toolchain matches production.
+Prefer `pnpm` or `yarn`?
 Install dependencies with your package manager of choice and replace the `npm run` commands accordingly.

 ## Repository structure